guillemsola/DevOps-Exercise/Exercise_22bii.md

 # Exercise 2.2.b.ii Cloud Provider Option

 For the cloud provider I have chosen Azure as it has a lot of resources for .NET applications.
-To allow the solution to be easily integrated in a CI/CDD environment my choice has been Azure PowerShell cmdlets for ARM that can be installed executing
+To allow the solution to be easily integrated in a CI/CDD environment my choice has been Azure PowerShell Cmdlets for ARM that can be installed executing

 ```powershell
 # Install the Azure Resource Manager modules from the PowerShell Gallery